grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about:

+the approach I took,

+what techniques I used,

+what worked and

+why, where the pipeline might fail and

+how I might improve it if I were going to pursue this project further.